APTrust/APTrustDPN/README.md

-# APTrust Message Queue Library
+# DPN Node Project

-This is only prototype and testing code while we work on policies for the DPN messaging queue.
+This is a very early prototype for an application to manage functions needed to operate as a Node in the DPN project.

+For more information about DPN, see it's website at: http://www.dpn.org/

 ## Overview

-This codebase deals with message routing related to the Academic Preservation Trust.
+This project uses the Django Framework to wrap functions for a message exchange, celery worker processes and registry functionality.
+It primarily uses Django and Django-Celery for task management and registry interaction.
+Look up those projects for more information.

 **Currently** this only provides a simple logging consumer to test and record messages from specific queues as well as a